 What is the business process owner definition?
 Assigning ownership of certain business processes to key employees can enable process improvement without creating cross-departmental friction.
 These key employees are called business process owners.
+In this article, we will discuss business process ownership examples and provide descriptions of the 5 roles and responsibilities.

 The Importance of Business Process Owners and Process Ownership